EnixCoda/react-lifecycle-hooks/readme.md

 It will overwrite `React.createElement`.
 Within it, it creates a wrapped React component class which has similar behavior just like the original one.
 But all of its lifecycles will invoke middlewares and the original's corresponding lifecycle.
-Thanks to that, `react-life-hook` will only process those component which are going to render for the first time, and use the cached versions for further use.
+Thanks to that, `react-lifecycle-hooks` will only process those component which are going to render for the first time, and use the cached versions for further use.

 Simple but efficient, right?

 ## Options
-`react-life-hook` can accept options as the second parameter of activate:
+`react-lifecycle-hooks` can accept options as the second parameter of activate:
 ```js
 activate(React, options)
 ```